lbnl-science-it/container-101/container-101.md

 - Typically users have a build system as root users, but may not be root users on a production system

 # Docker

+- Bring containerization to the community-scale
+- Rich image repository
+- Widely used by scientific communities
+- Compose for defining multi-container, recipe/definition file to build docker images
+- Security concerns not ideal for the HPC environment

 Learn more [docker](https://docs.docker.com/get-docker/)